jordiclive/NLP_cwk/README.md

 - Manually load the LSTM and handcrafted predictions as `.npy` files
 - Run the relevant section in the notebook
 ## Authors
-Bouas, Nikos, Clive, Jordan, Siomos, Vasilis
+Bouas, Nikos; Clive, Jordan; Siomos, Vasilis